Mind over chatter, starting a million conversations.

 Everything that I'm seeing in this room, someone has provided, you know.

-Uh, and I never hear it said that we owe these people so much more.
+And I never hear it said that we owe these people so much more.

-You know, by what right do we have to sit and say, Produce everything that I want, produce my iPhone, produce my car, produce my internet, my power, and then say, oh, and let me have all your money too.
+You know, by what right do we have to sit and say, produce everything that I want, produce my iPhone, produce my car, produce my internet, my power, and then say, oh, and let me have all your money, too.

 That's an excellent point.